ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/introduction-to-statistics-and-probability.md

 The absolute value of covariance does not tell us much about how large the correlation is, because it depends on the magnitude of actual values.
 To normalize it, we can divide covariance by the standard deviation of both variables, to get a **correlation**.
 The good thing is that correlation is always in the range of $[-1,1]$, where $1$ indicates a strong positive correlation between values, $-1$ - strong negative correlation, and $0$ - no correlation at all (variables are independent).

-**Example**: We can compute the correlation between weights and heights of baseball players from the dataset mentioned above:
+**Example**: we can compute the correlation between weights and heights of baseball players from the dataset mentioned above:

 ```py
 print(np.corrcoef(weights, heights))